 Back Injuries at Work

-Most people associate work-related back trauma with jobs that have intense physical demands, such as construction, labor, or firefighting.
+Most people associate work-related back trauma with jobs with intense physical demands, such as construction, labor, or firefighting.
 While it is true that physical jobs account for a large number of work-related back injuries, you can also hurt your back in a sedentary role, such as at a desk job.

-A workers’ compensation lawyer from the Law Offices of Anidjar & Levine can help you fight for the benefits you deserve for a work-related back injury.
+A Miami workers’ compensation lawyer from the Law Offices of Anidjar & Levine can help you fight for the benefits you deserve for a work-related back injury.

 Back Injuries From Slip and Fall Accidents

-Many severe back injuries, particularly in the very young and very old, result from slip and fall accidents.
+Many severe back injuries, particularly in the very young and very old, result from Miami slip and fall accidents.

-If you slipped and fell and hurt your back on someone else’s property, the owner or manager might be liable based on premises liability laws.
+If you slipped and fell and hurt your back on someone else’s property, the owner or manager might be liable based on Miami premises liability laws.
 These laws state that a property owner has a duty of care to all guests, which includes keeping the property free of hazards and protecting visitors from any known dangers that emerge.

 Common property hazards that can cause a fall include: